 10 Best One Actor Movies of All Time

 A movie featuring just a single actor has to be both engaging to watch and hear.
-When I talk about visuals, it doesn’t have to be a million dollar project on creating them, efficient use of angles and lighting are any day more effective and also capture emotions with subtlety.
+When I talk about visuals, it doesn’t have to be a million-dollar project to create them; efficient use of angles and lighting is any day more effective and also capture emotions with subtlety.
 While audio doesn’t have to be an orchestral soundtrack by John Williams, it can be the emphasis laid on every object that reverberates or the crisp of the words.
 But these are tools for enhancement as the foundation lies on the script and the performance.

 The premise could be anything, but how you manage to build it up by keeping the pacing in sync matters.
-The performance on the other hand is your primary medium to convey the story and hence the acting has to be very precise.
+The performance, on the other hand, is your primary medium to convey the story, and hence, the acting has to be very precise.
 The bravery to take up a challenge such as this is commendable, and the will to take it to the end without any support on-screen is what sets a great actor apart from a good one.
-Now, I’ll be looking at movies that either have the physical presence of only one actor or even if there are more than one actor, others have negligible roles.
+Now, I’ll be looking at movies that either have the physical presence of only one actor or, even if there is more than one actor, others have negligible roles.
 With that said, here is the list of top movies with only one actor.
-You can watch some of these films on Netflix, Hulu, or Amazon Prime.

 10. The Last Letter (2002)